MP Electronic Devices: Yet another algorithm for rotary encoder control

 The rotary function then updates lrsum, the variable containing the current aggregate.
 When the neutral state is reached, the function acts accordingly.

-Note that no additional electronic components are necessary, as the script uses built-in Raspberry Pi pull-up resistors.
+Note that no additional electronic components are necessary, if the code uses built-in Arduino pull-up resistors.

 Links to other useful resources